yiqiao-yin/YinsPy-master/README.md

 - The first notebook I discuss a [basic neural network based regression](impartial) problem predicting fuel efficiency.

 - To take things to another level, I move away from regression problem and attempt a very basic classification problem.
 The [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DL_NN3.ipynb) here conducts a basic 3-layer neural network architecture and lands on software development.

+- Object Detection is a higher level of artistic representation of the usage of deep learning.
+Specifically, there are object detection, facial detection, gender detection, and object localization.
+In this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DL_SimpleCVLib.ipynb), I use open source *cvlib* as playground to illustrate some basic applications of this style.